Search programs

 What is an associate degree?

 Associate degrees are two-year programs that enable students to advance in their academic or professional careers more quickly than is possible in a traditional four-year bachelor’s degree program.
-An associate degree can be used as a stepping stone to a bachelor’s degree or as a stand-alone degree that prepares students for diverse, entry-level positions.
+They can be used as a stepping stone to a bachelor’s degree or as a stand-alone degree that prepares students for diverse, entry-level positions.

 Who should pursue an associate degree?

-Associate degrees can be a good fit for students who want to save money on a bachelor’s degree by starting at a community college, as well as those who want to significantly boost their earning potential in a relatively short period of time.
+Associate degrees can be a good fit for students who want to save money on a bachelor’s degree by starting at a community college and those who want to significantly boost their earning potential in a relatively short period of time.
 Earning an associate degree opens doors to lucrative careers that would not be accessible with only a high school diploma.

 What associate degree pays the most?